We started working on Kirby 3.6 in April and want to take you with us on our journey from now on.

 We are taking some bigger steps with this release that introduce breaking changes.
 That's why we want you to have full insight in our roadmap, in the state of the alpha and beta and hear your feedback as early as possible.

-We hope you'll enjoy the alpha!
+We hope you'll enjoy the beta!

 – The Kirby team